Bmi Doctors

 Risks and Precautions for Kidney Health

-1. Risk of Acute Kidney Injury (AKI): There have been reports of acute kidney injury in patients taking GLP-1 receptor agonists, including semaglutide.
-AKI is a sudden decline in kidney function, which can be serious.
-Patients with pre-existing kidney conditions or those who are dehydrated may be at higher risk.
+Risk of Acute Kidney Injury (AKI): Reports link GLP-1 receptor agonists, including semaglutide, to acute kidney injury (AKI).
+Patients with pre-existing kidney conditions or dehydration are at higher risk.

 Can Semaglutide Help in Managing Diabetic Kidney Disease?